Guide to Conciliation

 Contact the Jersey Advisory and Conciliation Service for free, confidential advice or further information.

 Advisory leaflets are available on a wide range of employment relations matters including local employment legislation and best practice guides on other employment-related subjects.

-The Jersey Advisory and Conciliation Service also provides a free and confidential advisory service to employees, trade unions and employers on any employment-related matter.
+The Jersey Advisory and Conciliation Service also provides a free and confidential advisory service to employees, trade unions and employers on employment and discrimination related matters.